Python Quick Start

 helloworld-python/

-├── app.py # Main application file
+├── app.py # Application main file

-├── requirements.txt # Dependency List
+├── requirements.txt # Dependencies list

 └── scf_bootstrap # Startup script

-Step 9: Package the Project
+Step 9: Package the project

 Package the project files into a ZIP file: